 Recreational marijuana generally pertains to the use of selected species of the cannabis plant for the primary purpose of exploiting their psychoactive properties.
 Although it remains illegal in some parts of the world, several countries and jurisdictions have either legalized or are currently on the process of decriminalizing recreational marijuana.

+The issue is a heated topic due to the possible drawbacks of using psychoactive substances, as well as the established assumptions about the relationship between drug use and crime.
 But what exactly are the reasons for promoting the use of marijuana for recreational purposes?
 What are the benefits of doing so?
 Furthermore, what are the risks and drawbacks from legalizing recreational marijuana?

 The Pros: Benefits of Legalizing Recreational Marijuana